manishbista28/articles/signal_group.md

     *How are AuthCredentials issued?*

     A credential is a MAC on the attributes that is issued and verified by the server.
 To get an *AuthCredential*, a user submits his UID, the server then adds validity period of the credential as another attribute of this credential, calculates a MAC tag for these attributes along with a zero-knowledge proof that the computation was done correctly.
-(ZKP hides the secret server parameters used to calculate the MAC tag) The user can then fetch this credential and verify the proof to ensure the credential is valid.
+The user can then fetch this credential and verify the proof to ensure the credential is valid.

     *How are ProfileKeyCredentials issued?*